 Regulation and Privacy-Preserving Assets

 Monero, Dash, Particl, Firo and other privacy coins are spearheading many technologies in the ever-evolving domain of cryptic currency.
 With them, anonymous transactions, at least to people that understand the initial vision, established themselves as a necessary component of Satoshi’s famous whitepaper.
-And by extension, uncompromisingly anonymous exchanges also revealed themselves as necessary for said transactional privacy to take on any meaningful form.
+And by extension, privacy-focused decentralized exchanges also revealed themselves as necessary for said transactional privacy to take on any meaningful form.

 The question of liquidity is also to consider within this kind of hyper-private, decentralized ethos.
 Well-populated, centralized exchanges and order books are the norm, and for a long time were considered necessary for mass adoption.
 This, of course, lent itself to disasters, such as the FTX debacle, the BTC-e shutdown, the BitFinex hack, and others.
 Most cryptocurrency users came to understand this the hard way: although decentralized exchange adoption is still lacking, it seems “holding your own keys” is now more ingrained into the crypto psyche than it ever was.